mkhaas/Docker-Hackathon-Fast-Container-Chains/README.md

 Implementation
 ==============

-Example Firewall and Webserver container chains using docker
+Example:  Firewall and Webserver container chains using docker

-fw: implements example firewall that directly installs the firewall rule in the host's iptable.
+fw: implements simple firewall that directly installs the firewall rule in the host's iptable.
 Hence, the traffic never hits the fw container.

-docker-node-hello: a simple node.js server.
-This webserver has the front-end fw above.
-Traffic access to this node.js is protected by the firewall.
+docker-node-hello: a node.js server.
+The fw container above controls traffic access to this node.js server.

+In the above example,

+[1] First run only the nodetest container --> allow traffic allowed on port 49000

+[2] Next, run fw container.
+It installs rule in the host's ip table.
+All traffic is drop at the host (does not reach the fw container).